Constantine, Cornwall: Education and language

 A British School was opened in 1836 at Ponjeravah.
 After 1957, the school moved to what is now the Church Hall and in 1966 to its present site, the building being refurbished and extended in 2005, as Constantine Primary School.
 The school is part of Kernow Learning Multi Academy Trust.
 There is also a pre-school, set in an eco-friendly building on the primary school campus.
 For secondary education, children have to travel to Helston, Mullion, Falmouth or Penryn.

 Constantine parish is the home of five bards of the Cornish Gorseth, including a former Grand Bard, Vanessa Beeman.

 Cultural activities

 A social enterprise, Constantine Enterprises Company, bought the former Methodist chapel in 1998.
 A wide range of social and cultural events happen there, all run by volunteers.
 The building is now known as the Tolmen Centre.
 The Tolmen Centre has hosted three editions of an international guitar festival, that has attracted a range of concert performers including the Silesian Guitar Octet, Mick Abrahams, Andrea Dieci, Ben Salfield (who also directed the three festivals) and Stonephace (featuring Adrian Utley and Larry Stabbins).

 The village has a number of choirs and a Silver band.

 In September 2006, Constantine won the Calor Best Village in Cornwall 2006 competition.
 Constantine was also judged the Best Village in the West of England 2007, in the Business Category.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, have been held in Constantine, for example at the Bowling Green.